 My mom chose Colorado since it was pretty easy for us all to get to and she likes the mountains.
 Plus, we had tons of big rental properties to choose from.
 Since Breckenridge is a ski destination in the winter there were plenty of properties to choose from that would sleep 13 or more easily.
 There were a number of rental companies to choose from – like the big worldwide ones such as Airbnb, FlipKey, and Home Away, as well as some local ones that really specialize in the area.
-We went with a local company called Summit Rentals that had lots of options and an office in Breckenridge.
-Colorado delivered with it’s beautiful scenic views!
+We went with a local company called Summit Rentals which had lots of options and an office in Breckenridge.
+Colorado delivered with its beautiful scenic views!

 2. Location: Activities for Everyone

 Choose a location that has lots of things to do for all ages.
-Most family trips like this mean you’ll have mulitiple generations involved so it’s important to have things grandparents and grandchildren can do.
+Most family trips like this mean you’ll have multiple generations involved so it’s important to have things grandparents and grandchildren can do.

 Remember that not every activity has to be done as a big group.
-Sure it’s nice to have some family wide things to do, but realistically you want to let people decide what they want to do based on their interests.
-During the week we often found people going different directions – some people hiking, some kayaking, and some shopping.
+Sure it’s nice to have some family-wide things to do, but realistically you want to let people decide what they want to do based on their interests.
+During the week we often found people going in different directions – some people hiking, some kayaking, and some shopping.
 Then we’d all come back together in the evening for a big group dinner and games.

 Our Favorite Family Adventures in Breckenridge:

 White water rafting with River Runners: This was something we all did together!
-However there is no rafting real close to Breckenridge, it’s a 90 minute drive away but the drive there to Buena Vista is beautiful and worth it.
-It was a great way to see more of Colorado and we all loved the rafting…even my 80 year old dad!
+However there is no rafting real close to Breckenridge, it’s a 90-minute drive away but the drive there to Buena Vista is beautiful and worth it.
+It was a great way to see more of Colorado and we all loved the rafting…even my 80-year-old dad!

-Vail Pass Biking: this is an activity that most of my family went on, however my parents opted out of this one.
+Vail Pass Biking: This is an activity that most of my family went on, however, my parents opted out of this one.
 Rent bikes for the day and have Alpine Sports Rental drive you and your bike to the top of the Vail pass and then coast back down 14 miles to Frisco through woods, lakes, and mountains!
-We stopped in Frisco for lunch and most of us did the rest of the bike trail back to Breckenridge – which was a more challenging than simply coasting!
+We stopped in Frisco for lunch and most of us did the rest of the bike trail back to Breckenridge – which was more challenging than simply coasting!

 Hiking abounds in Colorado of course: We found a hiking app, All Trails, that had a number of great hikes on it for all levels.
-People could do harder, high altitude hikes or just simple flat hikes.
+People could do harder, high-altitude hikes or just simple flat hikes.
 As everyone else took off on a moderate hike my mom and I did an easy loop with a trailhead right in Breckenridge.

 Lake Dillon Adventures: In the Breckenridge area, you not only have mountains, but you also have one big, beautiful lake – Lake Dillon.
-My brother went fishing around the lake while my dad and I attempted to go kayaking, until the winds cancelled our trip.
+My brother went fishing around the lake while my dad and I attempted to go kayaking until the winds cancelled our trip.
 You can also rent pontoon boats on the lake.

 The important thing here is variety – something for everyone.

-3. Takes Turns Cooking
+3. Take Turns Cooking

 4. Have a Plan for Who’s Paying for What